-LITERACY NOTE: Certified teachers, except ELAR teachers, may not have any background in Literacy skills, or be enthusiastic pleasure readers themselves.
+NOTE: Certified teachers, except ELAR teachers, may not have any background in Literacy skills, or be enthusiastic pleasure readers themselves.
 They may never have appreciated reading aloud or other Literacy support methods.
-Consistent and persistent guidance from campus administration will likely be required.
-Skills & Expertise School Librarian (Certified) Teacher (Certified) Non- Profess- ional Supports student literacy and college readiness skills of reading, research, writing and public speaking.
+Consistent and persistent guidance from campus administration may be required.

+Skills & Expertise School Librarian (Certified) Teacher (Certified) Non- Professional Supports student literacy and college readiness skills of reading, research, writing and public speaking.
 Provides individual feedback on both the research process and the product in order to mentor student growth.
 Supports reading for information and pleasure.
 Reads aloud to students to model good reading practices including listening, comprehension and fluency.
 ELAR Assists readers in finding books using appropriate selection methods.
 ELAR Reads regularly and widely to serve as a positive reading role model, to build knowledge and to match the right book to the right student at the right time.
+ELAR Promotes reading through programming such as book talks, literacy events, or author studies.
 ELAR

-CURRICULUM & INSTRUCTION- Students Skills & Expertise School Librarian (Certified) Teacher (Certified) Non- Profes- sional Teaches effective search strategies for both subscription and open educational resources, focusing useful different effective search strategies for specific resources.
+CURRICULUM & INSTRUCTION- Students Skills & Expertise School Librarian (Certified) Teacher (Certified) Non- Professional Teaches effective search strategies for both subscription and open educational resources, focusing useful different effective search strategies for specific resources.
 Teaches the importance of multiple perspectives on topics of study.
 Teaches students to evaluate information sources and the information found in them for credibility.
 Teaches students and faculty to cite sources, understand basic copyright and intellectual property guidelines in order to use information ethically.
 Teaches the research process and how to synthesize conflicting information to create new understandings.
 Supports the consistent application of research across the curriculum.

-CURRICULUM & INSTRUCTION- Students (cont.)
 Teaches digital citizenship and responsible online behavior.
-Teaches critical thinking and synthesizing ideas as elements of creating new products.
+Teaches critical thinking and synthesizing ideas as elements of creating new products